-Home / Awards & Degrees / Band, Chorus, & Talent
+Home / Awards & Degrees / Talent, Chorus, & National Anthem

-Idaho FFA members can audition to share their creativity and performance skills in the State FFA Talent program.
+Idaho FFA members can audition to share their creativity and performance skills in the State FFA Talent Show, State FFA Choir, and as a National Anthem Performer.
 At the national level, members may apply for the National FFA Band, Chorus, or Talent, performing live during the National FFA Convention & Expo.

 -